Last updated: May 2026

 Can foreign companies obtain a Saudi Tax ID?

 Yes.
-Foreign businesses conducting taxable activities in Saudi Arabia may require registration through ZATCA.
+Foreign companies conducting taxable activities in Saudi Arabia may require tax registration through ZATCA.

 How long does registration take?